George Floyd family attorney Ben Crump preparing federal civil rights lawsuit

 “The criminal prosecution of police in cases of them killing and brutalizing minorities in America is abysmal,” Crump said.
 “So often it happens that unfortunately people have kind of accepted that police have gotten away with killing black people as the norm.
 We can’t accept that.
 We have to use every strategy possible to try to say, ‘This is not America.
 All Americans deserve equal justice.’ ”

 Defense attorneys for the four former officers declined to comment for this article.
-Robert Paule, Thao’s attorney, argued in court Monday that the steady stream of opinions on the case expressed to date had imperiled his client’s constitutional right to a fair trial.
+Robert Paule, Thao’s attorney, argued in court Monday that the steady stream of opinions on the case had imperiled his client’s constitutional right to a fair trial.

 “I’m fighting the battle with one hand,” Paule said, referring to the public statements.